Dr. Gary Tanchak, D.C.

 Best Massage Gun for Lymphatic Drainage

-Because lymphatic drainage massage focuses on applying lighter pressure over the skin, we don’t think there’s any need for a powerful massage gun.
+To maximize lymphatic drainage massage benefits, focus on applying lighter pressure over the skin; we don’t think a powerful massage gun is necessary.

-This means that you may be able to avoid purchasing a high-amplitude gun, which is typically better suited for a deep-tissue massage (and is often more expensive).
+This means that you may be able to avoid purchasing a high-amplitude gun, which is typically better suited for a deep-tissue massage (and is often more expensive), and achieve great results when gently doing lymphatic drainage for legs, for example.

 Amplitude describes the distance traveled by a massage head during each percussion.
 Devices with higher amplitude tend to have lower percussion speed, and vice versa.